isaachcamp/mycormarl/docs/growth-model.md

 $$

 Thus density is uniform inside each disc but deeper discs expand more slowly because their assigned length is smaller.
+Layers below $D_{root}$ are empty.
-Partially crossed annular cells are volume averaged; radii beyond the soil boundary are clipped, not redistributed.
+Partially crossed annular cells are volume averaged; radii beyond the radial soil boundary are clipped, not redistributed.
 Implemented by
 [`root_disc_radii_from_biomass`](../mycormarl/mycormarl/plant/roots.py#L60-L88)
 and [`axisymmetric_stacked_disc_root_density`](../mycormarl/mycormarl/plant/roots.py#L90-L107).